 Ginger is used in Dominican cooking in desserts and the ever-welcome ginger tea.
 It is not a traditional part of our savory cuisine.
 I've set out to change that, starting with this Cream of Arracacha and Ginger Soup.

 Arracacha is known in the Dominican Republic as cepa de apio, and in parts of South America as apio criollo, and is a tuber that is now widely available at local supermarkets.
 Arracacha in English may be known as white carrot, but it's not a very common vegetable in English-speaking countries.

-The first celery root (or celeriac) recipe that we published was found by Aunt Ilana in the high mountains and colder climate of the Central Mountain Range (Cordillera Central), where the temperature allows for this crop.
+The first celery root recipe that we published was found by Aunt Ilana in Constanza, in the high mountains and colder climate of the Central Mountain Range (Cordillera Central), where the temperature allows for this crop.
 Going to the other extreme, Aunt Ilana brought us the news that "green" ginger was grown in Samana.

 What a great way to combine the flavors of our cold(ish) mountains and our beautiful coast!

-- 1/2 cup of ginger, peeled and sliced
+- ½ cup ginger fresh, peeled and sliced

 - 3 sprigs of fresh thyme or 1/2 teaspoon of dry leaves